 Forecast validation: To validate forecasts at the plot and site scales, we hierarchically aggregated microbiome observations of taxonomic or functional relative abundances to the plot and site scales using a simple hierarchical Dirichlet model that estimated mean abundances at each level (Pawlowsky-Glahn et al. 2015).
 For each microbiome prediction, we also plot a 95% credible interval and 95% predictive interval.
 The 95% credible interval represents our uncertainty of the mean microbial relative abundance at a given core, plot or site location.
 The 95% predictive interval represents where we expect 95% of all observed values to fall within.
 By comparing how many forecasted observations fall within the 95% predictive interval, we can assess whether our estimated forecast uncertainty is over- or under-confident (Dietze 2017).

 Variance decomposition: To understand the dominant sources of uncertainty in our forecasts, we repeated forecasts, sequentially turning off process, covariate and parameter uncertainty.
 Parameter and covariate uncertainty represent uncertainty introduced by drawing from parameter and covariate distributions, respectively.
 Process uncertainty represents the uncertainty introduced into our forecast by passing our matrix of ai estimates through the Dirichlet distribution, as described in equation 2, and reflects residual error that cannot be attributed to parameter or covariate uncertainty.
-We re-ran forecasts at a mean set of covariates, and estimated variances sequentially turning off each source of uncertainty.
-We plot this variance decomposition by normalizing the variance estimated in each case, by an estimate of the total variance with all sources of variation (process, parameter, covariate) turned "on" (Dietze 2017).
+We re-ran forecasts at a mean set of covariates, and estimated variances sequentially turning off each source of uncertainty (Dietze 2017).
+We plot this variance decomposition by normalizing the variance estimated in each case, by an estimate of the total variance with all sources of variation (process, parameter, covariate) turned "on" (Supplementary Figure 3).

 Visualizing predictor importance: We modeled hundreds of fungal and bacterial taxa.
 To facilitate visualization of which predictors were important for predicting which phylogenetic and functional groups, we performed a principle components analysis (PCA) on fitted model parameters.
 Parameter values for all functional or phylogenetic groups were collapsed into a single matrix.
 PCA was performed on this matrix using the prcomp function for R statistical software (R Core Team 2017).
 Parameter values were zero centered and scaled proportional to their variance in order to facilitate comparison among variables.
 For the calibration datasets, we regressed the absolute magnitude of each prediction against each microbial group’s R2.
 We visualize the single predictor most tightly linked to in-sample predictability and also report the ability of each predictor in the model to predict calibration R2 (Figure 3, main text).

 Diagnosing spatial signal across functional and taxonomic scales: Once calibration models had been fit and validated out of sample, we estimated spatial signal in fungal distributions using Moran's I, a statistic that estimates the degree of spatial autocorrelation in a response variable (Moran 1950), for all functional and phylogenetic groups modeled.
 Moran values were calculated using distance matrices of group relative abundances and physical distances in meters using the Moran.I function within the ape package for R statistical software (Paradis et al. 2004).
-We then aggregated observed Moran's I for each grouping of microbes (genus to phylum as well as functional levels) to understand phylogenetic and functional patterns in spatial autocorrelation.
+We then aggregated observed Moran's I for each grouping of microbes (genus to phylum as well as functional groups) to understand phylogenetic and functional patterns in spatial autocorrelation.